IBM/kubernetes-storage/workshop/fuse/README.md

 ## Lab

 In this lab, you will [mount a bucket using s3fs](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-s3fs).
+You need admin access to install `s3fs-fuse`.
+In this lab, I used `brew` on macOS, for other Operating Systems, see the [installation instructions](https://github.com/s3fs-fuse/s3fs-fuse).

 ### Connect to IBM Cloud